backstage/community-plugins/workspaces/shorturl/plugins/shorturl-backend/README.md

 Welcome to the shorturl-backend backend plugin!

-_This plugin was created through the Backstage CLI_

 ## Getting started

 Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn